django-beam/django-beam/README.md

 [![ReadTheDocs](https://readthedocs.org/projects/django-beam/badge/)](https://django-beam.readthedocs.io/en/latest/)

 # django-beam

+## This project is currently in alpha and not ready for use in production

 django-beam provides you with a set of views, templates and integrations for the most common CRUD applications.